 1. Questions you don’t really want answered

 This may seem obvious, but it’s best to avoid asking the tarot cards questions that you’re not ready to hear the answers to.
-That’s because they just may bring forth messages you’re not quite ready to face.
+That’s because such questions may bring forth messages you’re simply not quite ready to face.

 “If you are not willing to hear the truth of the matter or look at an opposing viewpoint, tarot can really come off as offensive.” —Nicole Fortunaso, tarot reader